top of page

 I married that man and now we are involved in church ministry!

-O.K back to Revelation 3:20 and the Light Of The World picture.
+O.K back to Revelation 3:20 and the Light Of The World picture - Jesus is knocking on the door.

 The painting depicts a Biblical scene, in which Jesus says "Behold, I stand at the door and knock".
 Hunt painted the door as an ancient and overgrown door with no external handle.
 The Pre-Raphelite artist created three versions of this image.
 The original (completed in 1853) is displayed in the chapel at Keble College, Oxford.
 A smaller pastel version (completed in 1856) hangs in Manchester City Art Gallery.
 The most famous and largest version (completed in 1904) hangs in St Paul’s Cathedral in London.
 The door in this painting doesn’t appear to have a handle on the outside.
 Hunt explained in his book Pre-Raphaelitism and the Pre-Raphaelite Brotherhood that this was deliberate.
 The handle is on the inside and can only be opened from that end.
 This is to represent that Jesus gives us a choice to open the door and to let Him in.

-What is the meaning of Jesus knocking at the door?
+What does it mean, that Jesus is knocking at the door?

 To be fair it is true that God is calling all of us to know Him but the context of Revelation 3:20 is that it is been spoken to the church of Laodicea.
 The people in this church were Christians already but they lacked a passion for God.
 They had grown lukewarm.